Patterns¶

 - You're reviewing an existing agent and want to understand why it behaves unpredictably.

-If you're new to SCRAPI, the best starting point is Slot Filling — it's the most comprehensive pattern and serves as the foundation for the Restaurant Reservation Tutorial.
+If you're new to SCRAPI, start with the Slot Filling pattern and the Restaurant Reservation Tutorial.
+The examples/bella_notte/ directory contains a complete reference implementation.

 Patterns vs. guides vs. tutorials¶